HolanJoseph/KaleidoscopeEngine/README.txt

 	This is a snapshot of my engine.
 This project is representitive of my work, but this is taken from a rapidly evolving project so while most files are representitive of my work some no longer are.
-As I continue working I will update the list of files that need to be refactored, and are no longer representitive of my current work level. than others.
-For example the lua math, transform, gameobject, luascript libs are very old and are on the list to be refactored , so they are no longer representitive of my Lua C api programming abilities.
+As I continue working I will update the list of files that need to be refactored, and are no longer representitive of my current work level.

 Refactor List
 	LuaLibs/GameObject/GameObjectHandleLibLua.cpp